Kremlin critic cuts monitor tag, won't comply with house arrest

 He said he had no plans to travel far.

 When Navalny was handed his suspended sentence, his brother was jailed for three and a half years.
-They had faced charges of stealing 30 million rubles, around $500,000 at the current exchange rate, from two firms including an affiliate of French cosmetics company Yves Rocher between 2008 and 2012.
+They had faced charges of stealing 30 million roubles, around $500,000 (328,385 pounds) at the current exchange rate, from two firms including an affiliate of French cosmetics company Yves Rocher between 2008 and 2012.

 Opposition figures say jailing Navalny risked new protests so he was being punished through his brother instead.
 The Kremlin denies influencing court decisions.